theodorejb/peachy-sql/README.md

 $userTable = new PeachySQL($conn, 'mysql', 'Users');
 ```

-After instantiation, arbitrary SQL queries can be executed using the `query()` method, which accepts a SQL string, list of bound parameters, and a callback function (see PHPDoc comments for details):
+After instantiation, arbitrary SQL queries can be executed using the `query()` method, which accepts a SQL string, list of bound parameters, and a callback function:

 ```php
 $userTable->query('SELECT * FROM Users WHERE name LIKE ?', ['test%'], function ($err, $rows) {